Michael Halvorson

 Michael James Halvorson (born 1 March 1963) is an American technology writer and historian.
 He was employed at Microsoft Corporation from 1985 to 1993 and contributed to the growth of the Microsoft Office and Microsoft Visual Basic software platforms.
-He is the author of 40 books related to computer programming, using PC software, and the histories of Europe and the United States.
+He is the author of 40 books related to computer programming, using PC software, and the history of innovation and technology.

 Early career

 Halvorson grew up in Olympia, Washington.
 He received a B.A. degree in Computer Science from Pacific Lutheran University (PLU) in 1985, and MA and Ph.D. degrees in History from the University of Washington (1996, 2001).
 In a recent book, he discusses the formative influence of the liberal arts on his approach to technical writing and software systems.

 In November 1985, Halvorson was hired as employee #850 at Microsoft in Bellevue, Washington, where he worked as a technical editor, acquisitions editor, and localization project manager.

 Halvorson was an influential acquisitions editor at Microsoft Press during the early years of personal computing, acquiring and editing books from notable American technology writers such as Ray Duncan, Dan Gookin, Steve McConnell, Jerry Pournelle, Neil Salkind, and Van Wolverton.
 Within Microsoft's product teams, Halvorson worked as a localization project manager for the Visual Basic for MS-DOS 1.0 compiler (1992), contributing to the release of the product in the French and German languages.